bhuvan21/OpenBox/README.md

 # OpenBox
-An open source, arduino based fencing score box.
+An open source, arduino based fencing scoring box.
 Created with a low budget in mind (costs ~£50 to build), but maximal portability and functionality.

 ![Picture of the box](https://github.com/bhuvan21/OpenBox/blob/master/box.jpg?raw=true)